Skip to main contentScroll Top

 It was early afternoon when we landed in Osaka.
 Our first steps in the city consisted of going to our hotel, just to drop off our suitcases.
 As mentioned above, this was a super easy task since the latter (see bottom of the article) was barely 200 m from the Ōsaka-Uehommachi station, where we arrived.

-The problem is that it is not yet 14h, so check-in not yet possible… As such, one could simply leave the luggage and go exploring straight away.
-But since it was time to eat, we thought we might as well find something nearby, just to taste the local gastronomy, which is quite famous, and to do the check-in in the process.
+The problem was that it wasn't yet 14 PM, so check-in wasn't possible yet… As such, we could have simply left our luggage and gone exploring straight away.
+But since it was lunchtime, we figured we might as well find something nearby to sample the local cuisine, which is quite renowned, and then check in right after.

 osaka uehommachi district - japan